 Volunteers may terminate their service with IDPR at any time.
 It is requested that volunteers who intend to resign provide advance notice of their departure and a reason for their decision.
-Additionally, both the volunteer and volunteer's supervisor should officially terminate the Volunteer Service Agreement in writing by signing and dating the form that was previously completed before service began.
+Additionally, both the volunteer and volunteer's supervisor should officially terminate the Volunteer Service Agreement in writing by emailing the Volunteer Services Coordinator outlining the cause of the early resignation.